cloudfoundry/cloud_controller_ng/spec/migrations/Readme.md

    ```
 1. If you're writing a uniqueness constraint where some of the values can be null, remember that `null != null`.
 For instance, the values `[1, 1, null]` and `[1, 1, null]` are considered unique.
 Uniqueness constraints only work on columns that do not allow `NULL` as a value.
 If this is the case, change the column to disallow `NULL` and set the default to an empty string instead.
 1. If you need to execute different operations for MySQL and Postgres, you can check the database type as follows: `... if database_type == :postgres` or `... if database_type == :mysql`.
 If the differences are too big, consider writing separate migrations for each database type.
 1. Be sure that with real world table sizes and load each sql query will finish in reasonable time inside your migration. **There is a hard limit of 30s in place to protect against outages caused by long-running migrations**.
    If you need to run a long-running migration, consider breaking it up into smaller parts.
 If you make use of table locking, be sure to run any query with real world table sizes sub 2 seconds to not cause issues due to table locks and waiting queries.
    In case a single statement exceeds 30s(default), the migration is aborted.
 An operator can overwrite this behaviour by setting the `max_migration_statement_runtime_in_seconds` config property.
+   Since index creation can take a long time, especially when using `CONCURRENTLY`, an operator can set the `migration_psql_concurrent_statement_timeout` config property to a higher value to allow for longer running statements.

 # Sequel Migration Tests